 In 2010, Dr. Reed joined the Milton S. Hershey Medical Center where he has a busy clinical practice that includes robotic surgery, video-assisted thoracoscopic surgery and major open thoracic surgical operations, as well as bronchoscopic and endoscopic interventions.
 He conducts research involving outcomes from robotic surgery, advanced bronchoscopy and educational methods for teaching novel surgical and endoscopic techniques and has authored or co-authored more than 50 peer-reviewed publications, as well as numerous chapters and abstracts.

 We accept a variety of health insurance plans and will submit claims on your behalf.
 Certain coverage restrictions may apply based on your individual benefit package.

 Fellowship, Cardiothoracic Surg Massachusetts General Hospital - 2001

-Residency, Surgery, General Brigham and Women's Hospital (Boston) - 1999
+Residency, Surgery, General Brigham and Women's Hospital (Massachusetts) - 1999

 - Bronchoscopic management of emphysema and prolonged leak

 - Clinical outcomes in robotic thoracic surgery